Welcome to the website of the Cultural Studies Association of Australasia.

-The Association’s work centres upon an annual conference, which attracts some 150-250 academics from across Australia, New Zealand and other parts of the world.
-Since 2000, we have discussed Ute Culture in Melbourne, Everyday Transformations in Perth, On the Beach in Brisbane, Culture Incorporated in Christchurch, What's Left of Theory? in Hobart, Culture Fix in Sydney, Unaustralia in Canberra, and the Scholarly Affair in Byron Bay.
-In other words, the conference is a themed event, and is held in a different city each year.
-The attempt to locate one’s research in relation to another’s theme, and the general disorientation that travel induces, can have powerfully interpellative, disruptive and creative outcomes.
-That’s one set of reasons to attend the conference.
-Another is that the Association provides an umbrella home to a broad range of scholars working at the cross-disciplinary and cutting edges of humanities scholarship: Queer Studies, Postcolonial Studies, Film and Television, Feminism, New Media, Poetry, Marxism, Gender Studies, Fictocriticism, Philosophy, Music, Internet Studies, Creative Industries, Psychoanalysis, Creative Activism, Cyberculture, Body Modifications and more are all encountered, in dialogue, disagreement and debate.
-The Association is just this conversation.
-That is to say, it’s an unorthodox one.
+The CSAA hosts a number of events throughout the year, ranging from social evenings, through to our major conference.
+Since 2000, we have discussed Ute Culture in Melbourne, Everyday Transformations in Perth, On the Beach in Brisbane, Culture Incorporated in Christchurch, What’s Left of Theory? in Hobart, Culture Fix in Sydney, Unaustralia in Canberra, and the Scholarly Affair in Byron Bay.
+That’s one set of reasons to join the Association.
+Another is that the Association provides an umbrella to a broad range of scholars working at the cross-disciplinary and cutting edges of humanities scholarship: Queer Studies, Postcolonial Studies, Film and Television, Feminism, New Media, Poetry, Marxism, Gender Studies, Fictocriticism, Philosophy, Music, Internet Studies, Creative Industries, Psychoanalysis, Creative Activism, Cyberculture, Body Modifications and more are all encountered, in dialogue, disagreement and debate.